jneen/jneen.net/content/posts/2015-03-01-tulip-language.md

   |/
 ```

+**UPDATE**: I've made some changes to the design!
+[There's an updated version of this post here.](/posts/2015-07-29-tulip-language-updated)

 This language is gonna rock, I'm really excited about it.
 I've talked to a number of people about tulip, but this is the first I've sat down and written out what it's going to look like.
 In particular, I owe [Adam Baker][adam-baker] a huge thanks for talking through the first version of this with me in January.

 So here's [tulip][]!